jonasrk/spock/ReadMe.md

 6. To properly shut down the bot, press "kill bot"-button on the webinterface.

-"unorderable types: int() < str()" bug appears randomly.
-To fix it set breakpoint in bound_buffer.py in line 11.

 If bot was not killed via the "kill"-button of the webinterface, the port will usually not close.
 To workaround the "address in use" bug, change the global port variables in psicraft.py and client.py .